 The more an individual uses drugs, the more changes they are going to experience in their brain.
 However, long-term use can and will change the brain circuits and neurons in the nervous system, which can be life-threatening.

-Drug addiction is known to cause serious physical health issues like heart disease, liver damage, respiratory problems, kidney damage, gastrointestinal damage, etc.
+Drug addiction is known to cause serious physical health issues like heart disease, liver damage, respiratory problems, kidney damage, gastrointestinal damage, and intravenous drug use can cause severe wounds that need treatment.

 But, it can also affect the user on a psychological level as well, since it can result in anxiety disorders and depression.
 It will affect a user’s memory, cognitive functions, brain connections, and cause the brain cells to die eventually.